Topological phases of the Bogoliubov de Gennes Hamiltonian: Discussion and summary

 \section{Discussion and summary}

-The mapping $\vec{h}\cdot\vec{\sigma}\to\Psi\to\vec{s}$ of Sect. \ref{sect:model}, where $\vec{h}\cdot\vec{\sigma}$ is the Hamiltonian, $\Psi$ is the spinor and $\vec{s}$ is the three-dimensional Bloch vector, provides a triple of relevant quantities to characterize an $SU(2)$--based quantum system.
+The mapping $\vec{h}\cdot\vec{\sigma}\to\Psi\to\vec{s}$ of Sect. \ref{sect:model}, where $\vec{h}\cdot\vec{\sigma}$ is the Hamiltonian, $\Psi$ is an eigenspinor of $\vec{h}\cdot\vec{\sigma}$ and $\vec{s}$ is the three-dimensional Bloch vector, provides a triple of relevant quantities to characterize an $SU(2)$--based quantum system.
 The Bloch vector $\vec{s}$ is an observable that visualizes the winding number of the quantum state.
-To study the Josephson effect we have introduced the periodic order parameter $\Delta=|\Delta|e^{ix/L}$ with the parameter $L$, which induces the spatial winding number $w=l/2\pi L$ of the Bloch vector. $L$ depends on the boundary conditions and can be controlled in the case of the BdG Hamiltonian through the supercurrent as well as through the vector potential of an external electromagnetic field.
+To study the effect of the order-parameter phase on the quasiparticles of a superconductor, we have introduced the periodic order parameter $\Delta=|\Delta|e^{ix/L}$ with the parameter $L$, which induces the spatial winding number $w$ of the Bloch vector. $L$ depends on the boundary conditions and can be controlled in the case of the BdG Hamiltonian through the supercurrent as well as through the vector potential of an external electromagnetic field.
+The appearance of a periodic order-parameter phase can be linked with the picture of a macroscopic vortex.
+According to our discussion in Sect. \ref{sect:examples}, the order parameter phase determines the winding number in the case of periodic boundary conditions.
+In Figs. \ref{fig:5}a),b) an example with the order-parameter phase $\varphi=10x/2\pi$ and its corresponding trajectory on the Bloch sphere are depicted.

 An important question regarding the observation of the winding number by using the Bloch vector is whether a closed Bloch-vector trajectory is always accompanied by closed spinor trajectory?
 The answer is no because this depends on the definition of the spinor.
-Our loose use of the spinor definition in Eq. (\ref{spinor00}) or in Eq. (\ref{spinor1}) indicates that for the latter definition the winding numbers do not agree: The spinor of Eq. (\ref{spinor1}) has the period $4n\pi L$ but the Bloch vector in Eq. (\ref{bloch_v0}) is periodic in $x$ with period $2n\pi L$.
+Our specific spinor definition in Eq. (\ref{spinor1}) indicates that the winding numbers do not agree: The spinor of Eq. (\ref{spinor1}) has the periodicity $4n\pi L$ but the Bloch vector in Eq. (\ref{bloch_v0}) is periodic in $x$ with period $2n\pi L$.